msramalho/feup-mfes-summary/README.md

 one sig Company {
 	isDirectorOf: Employee -> Department
 }
-//write a prediate Quizz to check that pred Quizz {
+// write a prediate Quizz to check that pred Quizz {
 	// In a company, each department has exactly one director (chosen among
 	// the company's employees), but each employee can only be the director